What are the Different Types of Drama – And Their Value

 Audience Engagement

 Visual elements, expertly produced, captivate audiences, and invest them in the story.
 Stunning visuals leave lasting impressions, and ensure the drama remains memorable long after it’s over.
-Pictures often have more power than words.
+Pictures can have more power than words.

 Final Thoughts